simonmichael/hledger/doc/developer-guide.md

 - develop a patch
 - include any related issue numbers in the patch name, eg: "fix for blah blah (#NNN)"
 - get it committed

+### Get your changes accepted

+Follow the usual github workflow:

+- fork the main hledger repo on github,
+- git clone it to your local machine,
+- git commit, after (?) pulling and merging the latest upstream changes
+- git push back to github,
+- open a pull request on github,
+- follow up on any discussion there.

+If you're new to this process, [help.github.com](http://help.github.com) may be useful.

 ### Become a contributor